Lartu/katalyn/docs/manual.md

 Katalyn supports two types of comments: line comments and multiline comments.

 Line comments: These are created by placing a `#` symbol at the beginning of the line.
 Everything after the `#` on that line is ignored by the compiler.
+It's not needed to add a `;` to end a line comment, unlike other lines of code.

 Example: